hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_searching_files.md

 Now that we know what type of information is inside of our gtf file, let's explore our commands to answer a simple question about our data.
 Let's find how many total exons are present on chromosome 1 using our **gtf** file, `chr1-hg19_genes.gtf`.

-To determine the number of unique exons on chromosome 1, we are going to perform a series of steps:
+To determine the number of total exons on chromosome 1, we are going to perform a series of steps:

 	1. Subset the dataset to only include the feature type and genomic location information
 	2. Extract only the genomic coordinates of exon features